- Create easy-to-read text with proper spelling and grammar.

 - No longer crucial to search results, but for internal searching be descriptive about page content.

-- List no more than 10 keywords or phrases
+- List no more than 7 keyword phrases